 S-100 structure classes representing the S-100/S-104 Exchange Set components;

 The relevant S-100/S-104 Exchange Set metadata classes.

-Note that the only support files in S-104 are language packs, enumeration dictionaries, or ISO metadata files, represented by S100_SupportFile or ISOMetadataFile.
+Note that the only support files in S-104 are language packs or enumeration dictionaries, represented by S100_SupportFile.
 The corresponding metadata blocks are represented by S100_SupportFileDiscoveryMetadata elements.